duspeccoll/repository_sync/docs/repository_model.md

 **Repository:** `note.label = 'acqinfo'`
 **ArchivesSpace:** Archival Object: Note (with "acqinfo" type)

+### Custodial History

+Historical provenance information regarding the resource; how its ownership and custody changed over time, leading up to its transfer to Special Collections and Archives.
+Immediate purchase, gift, or donation information is covered by the Immediate Source of Acquisition note.

+**MODS XML:** `note.label = 'custodhist'`
+**ArchivesSpace:** Archival Object: Note (with "custodhist" type)

 ### Preferred Citation

 Information regarding how users should identify the resource when referring to it in published credits.